 For HTML-attribute-based validation (required, pattern, min, max), see the Error Handling reference for the ValidateForm + WithFormSchema pattern.

-When one user's action should be visible to other WebSocket-connected tabs, use BroadcastAction.
-Note: BroadcastAction must be called AFTER all state mutations and ctx.With*() calls, because With*() creates shallow copies and broadcasts queued before the copy won't propagate.
+Note: Publish must be called AFTER all state mutations and ctx.With*() calls.
+With*() creates shallow copies, and publishes queued before the copy are stranded on the pre-copy Context and never propagate.

 func (c *TodoController) Add(state TodoState, ctx *livetemplate.Context) (TodoState, error) {